Working with WordPress daily gives me the opportunity to play around with new feature releases from the WordPress team.

 shortcode block, and the ACF shortcode API found in the documentation.

 The problem with using ACF custom fields and the Query Loop block

 Unfortunately, the native functionality fails to display the ACF value defined against each list item.

-There are fundamentally 2 problems with using ACF custom fields within the Query Loop block:
+There are fundamentally two problems with using ACF custom fields within the Query Loop block:

 - The native Gutenberg shortcode block always executes the